Hydrodynamic instabilities and collective dynamics in activity-balanced pusher-puller mixtures: Introduction

 The paper is organized as follows.
-Section \ref{simu} is dedicated to the discrete particle simulations in a periodic domain.
-We first introduce the micromechanical models of self-swimming rods built upon the slender-body theory.
-Then we systematically explore the parameter space to examine the longtime dynamics by measuring particle statistics.
-In Section \ref{kinetic}, we construct a mean-field kinetic model for dilute, stress-balanced pusher-puller suspensions and perform linear stability analyses.
+In Section \ref{sec:kinetic}, we introduce the micromechanical models of two types of microswimmers and set up the activity-balanced condition for binary suspensions.
+Then, we construct a mean-field kinetic model that describes the short-time behavior of such dilute binary suspensions and perform linear stability analyses.
+Section \ref{simu} is dedicated to the discrete particle simulations built upon the slender-body theory, which we utilize to unveil early- and late-time dynamics.
+To achieve this, we perform linear stability analysis on the initial transient and systematically explore how particle statistics are influenced by the model parameter space.
 Finally, we summarize and draw conclusions in Section \ref{sec:conclusion}.